The AKC's STAR Puppy(sm) Award and Canine Good Citizen(R) (CGC) Title: Tests All Dogs Can Take

 The CGC training can be the beginning of a beautiful life with your dog or even the launch pad for pursuing other AKC activities such as agility, obedience, tracking, etc., or perhaps even to becoming a therapy dog.

 Specialized training classes are not required to pass the CGC.
-However, the CGC test and title can only be formally administered and conferred by someone who is an official AKC Evaluator authorized to test dogs for the Canine Good Citizen (CGC) title.
+However, the CGC test and title can only be formally administered and conferred by someone who is an official AKC Evaluator authorized to test dogs for the Caning Good Citizen (CGC) title.
 They can be found by going to the AKC website and looking for evaluators in your state.

 To become an AKC Canine Good Citizen: